 John Newlove Poetry Award

-This year's judge was Ariel Gordon.
+This year's judge was Jim Johnstone.

 The annual John Newlove Poetry award, launched in the fall of 2004, commemorates the honest, poignant and well-written poetry of John Newlove, an Ottawa resident for almost twenty years and poet who died in 2003.